azophy/docker-openvpn-multiprocess/README.md

    [program:your_app_name]
    command=/path/to/your/executable --or-whatever-options
    ```
-3. copy or mount it into `/etc/supervisor/custom.conf.d`
+3. copy or mount it into `/etc/supervisor/custom.conf.d/` folder
 4. supervisord should automatically detect it and run the process the next time the container is restarted.